Calgary police say constable charged after on-duty cop pointed gun at motorist

 Share via Email

-CALGARY — A Calgary police officer has been charged over an allegation that an on-duty constable pointed a pistol at a driver during a traffic stop.
+A Calgary police officer is facing charges after he pointed his gun at a driver during a 2016 traffic stop.

-The Calgary Police Service says two uniformed officers were on patrol in an unmarked car last October when a driver in another vehicle made a rude gesture toward them.
+According to police, around 9 p.m. on Tuesday, Oct.
+28, 2016, two uniformed officer were driving an unmarked police vehicle when one of the officers allegedly saw a driver of a nearby vehicle make a “rude gesture” towards them.

+Police said the members then conducted a traffic stop of the vehicle—during which it’s claimed the driver stopped and then moved forward a few car lengths before fully stopping.

-Police allege the officers pulled the driver over and a constable walked up to the driver-side window and pointed his firearm at the driver for several seconds.
+It’s alleged that one officer then exited the unmarked unit, drew his service pistol, approached the driver-side window and pointed his firearm at the driver for several seconds.

+“The driver was arrested, then issued a stunting ticket and released,” said police.

+The driver later made a formal complaint to the Professional Standards Section and the incident was investigated.

-Police say Massart's status as an officer while his case is dealt with is still being determined.
+Const.
+Massart’s status and assignment while facing these charges is still being determined.

+Police said details of the incident and charge are being released in the interests of public transparency.

+“The charged officer is afforded the right to a fair trial, the same as any member of the public, and they will receive the appropriate supports from the service during this court process,” said police.